 and it felt in many ways like going back in time.
 Hull seemed very cut off

-from the rest of the country, a place few visited, still very much in a
+from the rest of the country, a place few visited, still very much in an

-post-war English mode while the rest of the country had moved on.
+immediate post-war English mode while the rest of the country had moved